 "Was he [Tevez] injured?
 No, no, no no. Nothing, nothing.
 I ask him if he had a problem in his muscle or his hamstring, he said no, he was only tired."

-The Italian also hailed his side's performance, lauding its concentration against a Tykes side, which the Italian believed "had nothing to lose" in the tie.
+The Italian also hailed his side's performance, lauding their concentration against a Tykes side, who the Italian believed "had nothing to lose" in the tie.

 "We scored very quick, three in the first half so after, it was finished.
 When you score three in the first half you need to continue to play serious."